winisc/identity/README.md

 # indentity
-Resource de identidade visual para jogador.
-Front e back end
+Visual identity resource for player.
+Front and back end